HOW SHE BECAME FLUENT IN FRENCH ? 🇫🇷 😱 - BEST TIPS TO LEARN FRENCH FROM MY ROMANIAN FRIEND

 And are there any sounds that I find really difficult to pronounce in French?
 That must also depend on your mother tongue, which is Romanian.
 But are there any sounds that are complicated for you?

-I can't say differently the word "wine" as the drink and the "wind" that blows outside.
-And "twenty" also the number so 19, 20.
-I can't tell...
+For me, I can't say the word "wine" any differently, like the drink and the "wind" that blows outside.
+And "vingt" also the number, so 19, 20.
+I can't say...
 For me, the three words, when I hear them...
-Sometimes I can tell when someone says them to me really one after another, one after another.
-I can tell, "Oh yeah, that doesn't sound the same."
+Sometimes I can tell when someone says them to me really one after the other, one after the other.
+I can say, "Ah yes, it doesn't sound the same."

-Yeah, but it's true that it's hard, "du vin" and "le vent" are very close.
+Yeah, but it's true that it's difficult, "du vin" and "le vent" are very close.
 So it's true that it's true.

 Yeah, I understand.

-Well, the "re" is the same, I can't make the "re" like in French.
-I feel like you have to throw up a little bit.
+I can't seem to make the "re" like in French.
+I think you need to throw up a little.

 Yes, when you have sounds that really don't exist in your language, it's really hard to reproduce them.

-I think that hearing them is faster, but you need to have a musical ear too, which I don't have.
-But to pronounce them, it's another level.
-It is more difficult.
+I think hearing them is quicker, but then you need a musical ear too, which I don't have.
+But to pronounce them, that's another level.
+It's more difficult.

 Thank you so much Adina for sharing all these tips.
 And your French experience with us.